 - Only 6 ingredients needed

-- You can flavor the marshmallow creme as you'd like
+- You can flavor the marshmallow fluff as you'd like

 I'd always bought a jar of marshmallow creme (aka marshmallow fluff) whenever I needed some, which wasn't very often, truth be told.
 I always thought it tasted a bit like plastic.